 This field collects information about wages or salary paid by an employer to a new spouse.
-The information is used to calculate the tax, but is not added to the income considered when calculating child support payments.
-Enter the monthly wages into the New Spouse Wages/Salary field.
+This information is used to accurately calculate the amount of income tax liability but is not added to the income considered when calculating child support payments.
+Enter the monthly wages into the New Spouse Wages/ Salary field.

-You may find wages/salary information for the new spouse on his or her income tax return, or on his or her W-2 in Box 1.
+You may find wages/salary information for the new spouse on their income tax return, or on their W-2 in Box 1.
 For information about wages and salary, see: